CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 ```
 /// type=SS, answer=[5]

 Execute the program.
-What is the output?
+What is its output?

 - It produces an error.